Man pleads guilty to abducting 4yo Cleo Smith

-Terence Darrell Kelly has pleaded guilty to snatching four-year-old Cleo Smith while she was on a family camping trip.
+Terence Darrell Kelly has pleaded guilty to snatching 4-year-old Cleo Smith while she was on a family camping trip.

 The 36-year-old was dramatically arrested in the West Australian coastal town of Carnarvon in the early hours of November 3 — 18 days after the young girl vanished from the family tent at the remote Quobba Blowholes campsite.